dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 #### Rule of Thumb for IPO's

-> When do you know in your heart of hearts that it is the "right"
+> When do you know *in your heart of hearts* that it is the "right"
 > "time" to IPO?
-Easy ... never..
+That's easy ... never ...

 ## &#x1f48e; Signaling